-The Department of Emergency Medicine at Columbia University Vagelos College of Physicians and Surgeons provides for the acute health care needs of New Yorkers.
+The Department of Emergency Medicine at Columbia University Vagelos College of Physicians and Surgeons provides for the acute health care needs of New Yorkers and surrounding areas.
 We strive to continuously improve the quality of our clinical care by incorporating evidence-based practices and innovating our care models.

 Columbia Emergency Medicine, with four emergency departments in the New York metropolitan area, contributes to readiness in the event of natural or man-made disasters.
 The Department aims to contribute to institutional readiness, as well as regional, national and international preparedness.